thixotropist/ghidra_import_tests/content/en/docs/instruction_patterns/app_topdown_evaluation.md

 * `whisper_context` - this likely holds most of the top-level data
 * `whisper_full_params` and `whisper_params` - likely structures related to the optional parameters
   revealed with the `--help` command line option.
-* `whisper_segment` - possibly a segment of digitized audio to be converted as speach.
+* `whisper_segment` - possibly a segment of digitized audio to be converted as speech.
 * `whisper_vocab` - possible holding the text words known to the training data.

 ### notes